MFA in Playwriting

 As partners in the MFA in Playwriting, the Playwriting program and the School of Theatre (SOT) want to ensure that our playwriting graduates are equipped for both the academic and professional worlds of the theatre.
 To that end, the MFA in Playwriting combines a strong commitment to literary scholarship with invaluable, hands-on collaborations with other theatre artists.

 Our shared goal, while building on the strong foundation of our award-winning successes, integrates faculty expertise in our renowned Department of English (in GRS) with complementary SOT strengths (in CFA) in acting, directing, design, production, and theatre management.
-Intensive writing workshops incorporating professional actors and directors are coupled with classes immersing each student in dramatic literature, theatre history, and practice.
-During our professional season of new works, each student’s personal involvement in the theatrical productions is required.
-Teaching fellowships in the English department are offered along with full tuition remissions and living stipends.
+Intensive writing workshops connecting students with professional actors and directors are coupled with classes immersing each student in dramatic literature, theatre history, and practice.
+During our annual professional season of new works, each student’s personal involvement is required in the theatrical productions.
+Teaching fellowships in the English department are offered along with full tuition remissions and living stipends during the first two years of study.

 Applicants should have obtained at least a bachelor’s degree.

-This three-year degree culminates in a production of each student’s work and an internship at a chosen theatre.
+This three-year degree culminates in a production of each student’s thesis play and a potential internship at a chosen theatre.